Skip to product information

 The Decameron Project: 29 New Stories from the Pandemic

-"The Decameron: Stories for the Time of Coronavirus" is a collection of stories written during the COVID-19 period by 29 well-known contemporary writers invited by The New York Times, inspired by Boccaccio's "The Decameron".
+"The Decameron: Stories from the Pandemic" is a collection of stories commissioned by The New York Times, inspired by Boccaccio's "The Decameron," and written by 29 contemporary renowned authors during the COVID-19 pandemic.

-In 2020, as COVID-19 raged across the globe, The New York Times Magazine commissioned "The Decameron" as its theme, inviting 29 writers to contribute short stories about the pandemic of our time.
-Themes ranged from love and death to aging and everyday life.
-Focusing not only on the pandemic itself, the book's central theme suggests that, at a time when the world has been put on pause, knowledge and perspective may not be as important as they once were.
-The experiences and feelings of life itself are far more crucial, and perhaps only fiction can capture these insights.
+In 2020, as COVID-19 ravaged the globe, The New York Times Magazine took "The Decameron" as its theme and invited 29 writers to create short stories, chronicling the pandemic of our era.
+The themes cover love, life and death, aging, daily life, and more.
+Beyond focusing on the pandemic itself, the main idea and intention of this book is that, at a time when the world has been put on pause, all knowledge and opinions may not be as important as the experiences and feelings of life itself, which perhaps only fiction can truly capture.

 Publication Date